Hamiltonian Cycles on Ammann-Beenker Tilings: Background

 We call an $8$-vertex an $8_0$-vertex if under twice-deflation it becomes any $m$-vertex with $m\neq 8$ (most 8-vertices of the AB tiling are of this type); similarly we call it an $8_1$-vertex if it becomes an $8_0$-vertex under twice-deflation.
 Generalising, an $8_n$-vertex becomes an $8_0$-vertex after $2n$ deflations.
-The \emph{local empire} of a vertex is the simply connected set of tiles that always appears around the vertex wherever it appears in the tiling.
+The \emph{local empire} of a vertex configuration is the simply connected set of tiles that always appears around the vertex configuration wherever it appears in the tiling~\cite{fang2018non}.
 The local empire of the $8_0$-vertex, which we call $W_0$, is shown in Fig.~\ref{fig:AB_H_cycle} (also shown is the $8_1$ empire, $W_1$): it has a discrete 8-fold rotational symmetry ($D_8$ in Sch\"{o}nflies notation).
 The inflation rule maps $8_n$-vertices to $8_{n+1}$-vertices (applying the rule twice) while simultaneously growing the size of the vertex's local empire.
 The $D_8$ symmetry is preserved under inflation.
 Therefore $8_n$-vertices are accompanied by $D_8$-symmetric local empires $W_n$ having a radius of symmetry growing approximately as $R_n \sim \delta_S^{2n}$.
-Due to the local isomorphism property, any finite patch of tiles can be found within the local empire of an $8_n$-vertex for sufficiently large $n$: therefore we will often focus on these special cases to prove more general results.
 Furthermore the $W_n$ empire contains all $W_{0\leq m\leq n}$ empires.

-We also note that it is useful to define a modified version of the AB tiling with all 8-vertices removed, dubbed the AB* tiling~\cite{lloyd2021statistical}.
+It follows from linear repetitivity that any finite set of tiles (or vertices) in AB is contained in $W_n$ for sufficiently large $n$.
+On account of this, we will often focus on the $W_n$ to prove more general results.
+It will also prove useful to define a modified version of the AB tiling with all 8-vertices removed, dubbed the AB* tiling~\cite{lloyd2021statistical}.

 In Fig.~\ref{fig:inflation1} we denote the individual square and rhombus (left) to be level $L_0$ and the \emph{twice} inflated square and rhombus (right) to be level $L_1$; this is because any vertex inflates to an 8-vertex under two inflations but not one, and the convention follows Ref.~\onlinecite{lloyd2021statistical}.
 We therefore designate the \emph{once}-inflated tiles (middle) to be at level $L_{1/2}$.